Your first home health visit

 2. Review the chart and plan the route

 Two minutes with the chart before you knock changes the whole visit.
 Know why you're going: the diagnosis, the reason for referral, the orders you're carrying out, the meds, the recent hospital stay.
-Walk in knowing the story and the patient feels it immediately — you're not a stranger reading a clipboard, you're someone who came prepared for them.
+Walk in knowing the story and the patient feels it immediately.
+You're not a stranger reading a clipboard; you're someone who came prepared for them.

 3. Arrive and read the home

 Before you're even out of the car, you're assessing.
 Park where you can leave without a three-point turn and don't block the driveway.
 Take a beat to scan: the neighborhood, the walkway, the stairs, whether the porch light's the only thing that's been maintained in a decade.
-You're reading for safety and for clinical clues at the same time — a wheelchair ramp that's actually a board, a yard full of dogs, a home that tells you more about how this person is coping than they will.
+You're reading for safety and for clinical clues at the same time: a wheelchair ramp that's actually a board, a yard full of dogs, a home that tells you more about how this person is coping than they will.

-Carry your bag using bag technique from the first visit — set the habit before it's hard to add.
+Carry your bag using bag technique from the first visit.
+Set the habit before it's hard to add.
 Knock, step back from the door so you're not looming, and let them see your badge before they see anything else.
 We go deep on the safety read in the safety guide.

 4. Open the visit and set expectations

 The first few minutes set the tone for the entire episode.
-Verify you've got the right person (name and date of birth), confirm consent, and then — before you do anything clinical — explain plainly who you are and what home health is.
+Verify you've got the right person (name and date of birth), confirm consent, and then, before you do anything clinical, explain plainly who you are and what home health is.
 A surprising number of patients have no idea why you're there or what you can do.
 Clear that up now:

 - What home health is: skilled, intermittent visits to help them recover and get safely independent — not a caregiver who stays, not someone who'll be there every day forever.